 - Keep curtains closed – Too much sunlight can cause your home to warm more quickly, increasing air conditioner usage.
 Good, stout curtains will help keep sunlight from causing the temperatures inside your home from requiring your unit to run more to maintain comfortable temperatures.

-- Don’t cool an empty house – If you’re going on a vacation or an extended business trip, don’t leave your unit on the same setting you maintain when you’re at home.
+- Don’t cool an empty house – If you’re going on a vacation or an extended business trip, don’t leave your unit in the same setting you maintain when you’re at home.
 Turn it up a few degrees or shut it down entirely.
 You can ensure that you return to a cool home by having a neighbor turn it back to its usual setting a few hours before you arrive or by changing the setting remotely with an automated system.

 - Dry clothes at night – Running your clothes dryer can make your home hotter, particularly if you live in a small home.
-Wait to run your dryer until night time, when temperatures are lower, to keep your air conditioner from having to do extra work during the day to maintain your desired temperature.
+Wait to run your dryer until nighttime, when temperatures are lower, to keep your air conditioner from having to do extra work during the day to maintain your desired temperature.

 - Cook outside – Cooking can also increase temperatures in your home.
 Summer’s a great time for outdoor cooking.
 Invest in a grill and cook outside to avoid adding to your air conditioning unit’s workload.